Joint Delay-Phase Precoding Under True-Time Delay Constraints in Wideband Sub-THz Hybrid Massive MIMO Systems: Joint Delay and Phase Precoding Under TTD Constraints

-where the constraint \eqref{opt_proba} indicates the restricted range of the time delay values per-TTD device, the constraint in \eqref{opt_probb} is due to the definition of $\bF_1$ in \eqref{eqF1}, the constraint in \eqref{opt_probc} is due to the definition of $\bF_{2,k}$ in \eqref{eqF2k}, and the constraint in \eqref{opt_probd} describes the constant modulus property of the analog precoder in \eqref{eqCM}.
+where the constraint in \eqref{opt_proba} indicates the restricted range of the time delay values per-TTD device, the constraint in \eqref{opt_probb} is due to the definition of $\bF_1$ in \eqref{eqF1}, the constraint in \eqref{opt_probc} is due to the definition of $\bF_{2,k}$ in \eqref{eqF2k}, and the constraint in \eqref{opt_probd} describes the constant modulus property of the analog precoder in \eqref{eqCM}.
 The constraints in \eqref{opt_probb}-\eqref{opt_probd} in conjunction with the coupling between $\bF_1$ and $\bF_{2,k}$ in \eqref{obj1} make the problem difficult to solve.
-Besides, \eqref{opt_prob} can be viewed as a matrix factorization problem with non-convex constraints, which has been studied in the context of hybrid analog-digital precoding \cite{ayach2014,Hadi2016,Zhang2018,JunZhang2016,Sohrabi2017}.
-A common approach was applying block coordinate descent (BCD) and relaxing the constraints to deal with the non-convexity \cite{ayach2014,Hadi2016,Zhang2018,JunZhang2016,Sohrabi2017}.
-Unlike the prior approaches, we show that the original non-convex problem in \eqref{opt_prob} can be readily converted into an equivalent convex problem.
-Based on the structure of $\bF_1$ in \eqref{eqF1} and the block diagonal structure of $\{\bF_{2,k}\}_{k=1}^{K}$ in \eqref{eqF2k}, the objective function in \eqref{obj1} can be rewritten as
+Besides, \eqref{opt_prob} can be viewed as a matrix factorization problem with non-convex constraints, which has been studied in the context of hybrid analog-digital precoding \cite{ayach2014,Hadi2016,Zhang2018,Sohrabi2017}.
+A common approach was applying block coordinate descent (BCD) and relaxing the constraints to deal with the non-convexity \cite{ayach2014,Hadi2016,Zhang2018,Sohrabi2017}.
+Unlike the prior works, the original non-convex problem in \eqref{opt_prob} is approached, in this work, as an approximated convex problem. \begin{remark} { We acknowledge the resemblance of the problem in \eqref{opt_prob} to the one studied in \cite{Ratnam2022}, which explores a generic beamforming behavior for fast frequency multiplexing.
+The problem in [43, Eqn.
+(3)] can be viewed as a regularized variant of the problem in \eqref{opt_prob}.
+Unlike the iterative method in \cite{Ratnam2022}, our work specifically targets the challenges of beam squint compensation, introducing a novel, one-shot joint design for PS and TTD values.
+This advancement allows us to delineate the system parameters, including $N_t, M, B,$ and $t_{\max}$ for effective beam squint compensation, which will be addressed in the later part of this section, a perspective that remains unexplored in the prior work \cite{Ratnam2022}.} \end{remark} Based on the structure of $\bF_1$ in \eqref{eqF1} and the block diagonal structure of $\{\bF_{2,k}\}_{k=1}^{K}$ in \eqref{eqF2k}, the objective function in \eqref{obj1} can be rewritten as

-However, it is still difficult to deal with the objective function in \eqref{eqObj} due to the unit modulus constraint.
-The following lemma shows that the optimization on the unit circle is equivalent to the optimization on the corresponding phase domain.